osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 ~~~~~~~~~~~~~~~~~

 Due to the size of the short read data set, you may find that the assembly takes a lot of time for the assembly to complete, especially on older hardware.
 To mitigate this problem we will randomly select a subset of sequences we are going to use at this stage of the tutorial.
-This of course means that it is possible that some of you possibility
 To do this we will install another program, `seqtk <https://github.com/lh3/seqtk>`_.

 .. code::